tfabris/CrowCam/README.md

 - Name: (whatever name you want, mine is "CrowCam")
 - Press "Create".
 - A screen will show the client ID and client secret.
-You do not need to copy them to the clipboard, they will be in the file you're about to download.
+You do not need to copy them to the clipboard, they will be in the JSON file you're about to download.
 Press OK.
 - You may be given a prompt to download a JSON file, if so, download it.
 - The Credentials screen should now show your credentials.
 You can also download the JSON file from this screen by pressing the "download" icon on the right side of the screen (a small downward-pointing arrow).
-- Rename the file that you downloaded to "client_id.json"
+- Rename the JSON file that you downloaded to "client_id.json"
-- Place the file in the same directory as these script files.
+- Place the JSON file in the same directory as these script files.

 ####  Run preparation script, to authorize your YouTube account:
 Run the CrowCamCleanupPreparation script.
 This script will authorize the Google